 - Is enameled cast iron safe? (coming soon)

 Great for Searing

 Searing meat is essential if you want the most flavorful steaks, roasts, and chops and in my opinion other beats a good cast iron pan for the job.
-Sure they use stainless steel in restaurant because it reacts to heat better than cast iron.
-However restaurants also employ full time dishwashers. hint hint.
+Sure they use stainless steel in a restaurant because it reacts to heat better than cast iron.
+However, restaurants also employ full-time dishwashers. hint hint.
 Thanks but I’ll stick to cast iron.
 Sautéing vegetables is a breeze too and yes I sauté tomatoes in my pans.
 Using cast iron to sauté your vegetables will leave a nice roasted layer on the outside.

-Although modern methods of cookery is has changed over the years slow cooking is making a come back.
+Although modern methods of cookery have changed over the years slow cooking is making a come back.
 Why are going back to slow cooking?
 Traditional dishes are more wholesome than modern diets.

-These meals were traditionally cooked in are Dutch ovens or cauldrons.
-Cast iron Dutch oven can be placed on top of the stove or placed in the oven.
+These meals were traditionally cooked in Dutch ovens or cauldrons.
+A cast iron Dutch oven can be placed on top of the stove or placed in the oven.
 A heavy lid prevents moisture from escaping slow cooked meat is extremely tender and vegetables hold onto their naturals flavors.

 Cooks Food More Evenly

 If you preheat cast iron before cooking, you’ll find that it cooks the food a lot more evenly than other pans.
 Cast iron has a very poor thermal conductivity which means it’s slower to temperature change.
 However once heated cast iron cookware has fewer hotspots than a lot of other modern cookware which is often thin and poorly constructed.
 This is just one of the benefits of cast iron cookware.